Geometric rigidity of simple modules for algebraic groups: Application of high weight theory

 When $r=1$, this describes (the Weil restriction of) the natural action of $\Gm$ on $\Ga$ coming from scalar multiplication in $k'$.
-See \cref{cor:sepclosedsimple} below for a contrasting result for separable base changes of simple modules. \end{example}
+See \cite[Sec.~5.2]{BS22} for further discussion, and \cref{cor:sepclosedsimple} below for a contrasting result for separable base changes of simple modules. \end{example}